Inner Ear Piercings – Everything You Need To Know

 What Is An Inner Ear Piercing?

-Inner ear piercings are piercings that are done on the innermost parts of the ear, which can include the tragus, anti-tragus, conche, anti-helix, and even the innermost root of the helix.
-These piercings can also include daith and snug piercings.
+Inner ear piercings are piercings that are done on the innermost parts of the ear, which can include the tragus, anti-tragus, conche, daith, snug, anti-helix, and even the innermost root of the helix.

-In general, these piercings have not been popular quite as long as typical lobe or outer cartilage piercings, and many people like them because of the individuality and creativity that they can help them to express.
+In general, these piercings have not been popular for quite as long as typical lobe or outer cartilage piercings, but many people like them because of the individuality and creativity in which they help to express.

 What Happens During An Inner Ear Piercing Procedure?